Horacio Verbitsky: Swiftgate, Milkgate, and Topogate

-In 1991, Verbitsky came to national attention when he reported in Página/12 that US Ambassador Terence Todman had complained to the Argentine government that Emir Yoma, a brother-in-law and advisor of president Carlos Menem, had asked for a bribe from the US corporation Swift Armour meatpacking.
+In 1991, Verbitsky came to national attention when he reported in Página/12 that U.S. Ambassador Terence Todman had complained to the Argentine government that Emir Yoma, a brother-in-law and advisor of president Carlos Menem, had asked for a bribe from the U.S. corporation Swift Armour meatpacking.
 The story soon became a national scandal known as "Swiftgate".
 Menem in turn accused Verbitsky of being a "criminal journalist" and Página/12 of being financed by narcotrafficking.

 Verbitsky later played a role in reporting "Milkgate", a scandal in which Menem's private secretary Miguel Angel Vicco was linked to the sale of spoiled milk to a government agency, forcing his resignation.
 In 1992, Verbitsky published a compilation of the Menem administration's scandals titled I Steal for the Crown, a quip reportedly from Interior Minister Jose Luis Manzano.
 The book became a national bestseller.

 Menem was eventually forced to change half his cabinet in an attempt to regain the lost political credibility.

-The publication of the Gabriel Levinas exposé, "Doble agente," led Argentines to quip, perhaps in reference to "Swiftgate" and "Milkgate," that Verbitsky's real role during the dirty "war" meant that "The Dog" was really a "Mole."
+The publication of the Gabriel Levinas exposé, Doble agente, led Argentines to quip, perhaps in reference to "Swiftgate" and "Milkgate," that Verbitsky's real role during the dirty "war" meant that "The Dog" was really a "Mole."
 See Verbitsky: más topo que perro by television journalist Alfredo Leuco, hence the term "Topo-gate".